 Right-of-use assets are depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
-If the Group is reasonably certain to exercise a purchase option, the right-of-use asset is depreciated over the underlying asset's useful life.
+If the Group is reasonably certain to exercise a purchase option, the right-of-use asset is depreciated over the underlying asset's useful life which is disclosed in Note 2.4.